leilahaddou/leilahaddou.github.io/nicar-graphs-20.md

 ### Exact match

 We start again with the `MATCH` query and use the brackets to indicate we want a donor node.
 The `WHERE` keyword is used for us to specify what conditions that node should meet.
-So here, we are saying that our donor node should have a name that exactly matches the steel magnate Lakshmi Mittal'.
+So here, we are saying that our donor node should have a name that exactly matches the steel magnate Lakshmi Mittal.

 <img width="50"  align="left" alt="Screenshot 2020-03-04 at 14 42 14" src="https://user-images.githubusercontent.com/6706325/75921437-b8c66780-5e26-11ea-9ce4-6976cb836349.png">